General Rules of Earthquake-resistant Building Construction

-1. The foundation of the building should never be rest on loose soil, it must be rest on a hard base of soil.
+1. The foundation of the building should not be on loose soil, it must rest on a hard base of soil.
 Loose soil is more likely to settle easily during an earthquake and cause damage to the building.

-2. Different components of the building should be connected in such a way that they behave as a single unit and thus presents the largest moment of inertia against earthquake force.
+2. Different components of the building should be connected in such a way that they behave as a single unit and thus presents the largest moment of inertia against earthquake forces.

-3. As possible as unnecessary extends should be avoided and balconies, canopies etc. should be firmly tied with the key structure.
+3. As much possible as unnecessary extents should be avoided and balconies, canopies, etc. should be firmly tied with the key structure.

 5. If a new part is to be added to the old house, it must be firmly joined to the old house.
 Because the joint section between the old and the new building is more likely to be damaged during an earthquake.